jyutzler/Bridge-Systems/system.md

 ### Jump Shifts
 #### Weak Jump Shift
-A jump shift in the other major shows a weak hand (less than invitational values) and 6+ cards.
+A jump shift shows a weak hand (less than constructive values) and 6+ cards.
 Opener must pass without good support.

 1♠
-   * 3♥: weak
+   * 3♣, 3♦, 3♥: weak

-To show an invitational hand in the other major or a minor, bid 1NT and then jump or reverse.
+To show an invitational hand, bid 1NT and then jump or reverse.

 1♠ — 1NT — 2♦
-   * 3♣, 3♦, 3♥: invitational
+   * 3♣, 3♥: invitational

-With a weak hand and a minor, you must pass if you have a singleton or void in opener's suit.
-With a doubleton, you can bid 1NT and pass, correct, or sign off in opener's suit.
 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.